microshare/microshare.github.io/docs/1/getting-started/data-workflow.md

 At Microshare.io we usually represent data workflows with [draw.io](https://www.draw.io) diagrams.
 [Click here to see is a data workflow template](/assets/html/Data Workflow Template.html) that describes this example.

- 1 would use the snippet from the [Data Parsing](#data-parsing) above
+ Step 1 above would use the snippet from the [Data Parsing](#data-parsing)
- 2 would use the snippet from the [Data Transformation](#data-transformation) above
+ Step 2 uses the snippet from the [Data Transformation](#data-transformation)
- 3 would use the snippet from the [Data Formatting](#data-formatting) above
+ Step 3 uses the snippet from the [Data Formatting](#data-formatting)
- 4 The View query would be:
+ Step 4 uses the View query:
 {% highlight JSON %}
   [
     {"$match" : {"recType" : "uk.london.tabs.healthyhomesensor.highco2"}},
     {"$limit" : 10}
   ]
 {% endhighlight %}
- 5 The Rule would point to the View's recType, allow Execute operation, with the Requestor Organization set to &
+ For Step 5, the Rule would point to the View's recType, allow Execute operation, with the Requestor Organization set to &

-## What's next?
+## What's Next?
 You have now access to decoded IoT data through the Microshare API.
 This allows you to build whatever view you want with your favorite tools: web Apps, mobile Apps, Dashboards, etc. Unleash the data, and let your imagination go wild!